top of page

 Latest News

-Therapeutic Gardening - Spring 2024
+Therapeutic Gardening - Winter 2024/2025

 Our wonderful Sanctuary building is still available for hire by third parties as an alternative workshop space or away day venue-please see photos below.
 The building has a newly-fitted kitchen, wood burner and the poshest compost loo you have ever come across!
 It's simple, cosy and the setting is truly idyllic.
 Cost £50/half day or £100/full day.
 All proceeds go towards maintaining the building to support our gardening therapy work.
 For more information on hiring the building or to check dates, do contact us